jagotu/BACIL/thesis_text/thesis_text.md

 We draw two main conclusions from the performance benchmarks:

 * our implementation outperforms Hagmüller's work
-* in compiled code BACIL can run it is less than an order of magnitude slower than .NET runtime, with the worst case measured being 7.237 times slower
+* in compiled code BACIL is less than an order of magnitude slower than .NET runtime, with the worst case measured being 7.237 times slower

-The last observation we want to make is with regards to IL-level optimizations.
-While for the .NET runtime the IL optimizations (in Release mode) made it significantly more performant, for BACIL such optimizations were very much insignificant.
-One interesting fact is that when ran on BACIL Hagmüller's binarytrees performed slightly worse in the optimized Release version than the Debug version.
+The last observation we want to make is regarding IL-level optimizations.
+While for the .NET runtime, the IL optimizations (in Release mode) made it significantly more performant, for BACIL such optimizations were very much insignificant.
+One interesting fact is that running Hagmüller's binarytrees on BACIL, they performed slightly worse in the optimized Release version than the Debug version.
 This probably has to do with the fact that the "optimizations" (which are surely tailored for .NET runtimes) resulted in using different instructions that were incidentally less performant on BACIL.

 # Conclusion